sahil00016/5G_Group_Project/README.md

 Image saved to temp/ folder.

-Model processes and predicts class.
+Model processes and predicts the class.

 Result returned in JSON format.